 If you haven’t prepared your quinoa yet, do so now (make sure it’s cooked and cooled completely before use).

-Add black beans to a food processor along with pumpkin seeds and garlic (see photo) and pulse into a loose meal.
-Then add cooked/cooled quinoa, salt, cumin, coriander, tomato paste, coconut aminos, chipotle pepper in adobo, and nutritional yeast (optional).
-Blend to combine until a textured dough forms (you're not looking for a purée).
+Add cooked chickpeas to a food processor along with cashews, serrano pepper (optional), ginger, garlic, salt, curry powder, harissa paste, and cilantro (optional) and blend into a semi-loose dough.
+Then add cooked/cooled quinoa and pulse to combine until a textured dough forms (you're not looking for a purée).

-Store leftovers covered in the refrigerator up to 3-4 days.
-To freeze, either freeze once baked and cooled OR before baking.
-Then add to a freezer-safe container and freeze up to 1 month.
-Reheat in a 375 degree F (190 C) oven until warmed through.
+Store leftover patties covered in the refrigerator up to 3-4 days.
+If you want to freeze them, either freeze once cooked and cooled OR before sauteing and baking.
+Add patties to a freezer-safe container and freeze up to 1 month.
+Reheat in a 375-degree F (190 C) oven until warmed through.